-16. Vinegar is an aqueous solution of ethanoic acid, commonly known as acetic acid.
+- 16. Vinegar is an aqueous solution of ethanoic acid, commonly known as acetic acid.
 Acetic acid is an organic acid with the chemical formula CH3COOH.
 Pure acetic acid, when cooled below its melting point, solidifies to form ice like crystals.
-This is

-- I. (a) What will happen when a few drops of phenolphthalein are added to an aqueous solution of acetic acid? - (b) How will dilute acetic acid react with sodium?
-Give the chemical equation for the reaction. - (c) Will you classify acetic acid as a strong acid or a weak acid? - (d) How will the hydrogen ion concentration be affected when acetic acid is diluted? - Ans. (a) Phenolphthalein is an indicator.
+This is why, it is also known as glacial acetic acid.
+It is used as a solvent in the purification of many organic compounds and in the synthesis of some polymers. - (a) What will happen when a few drops of phenolphthalein are added to an aqueous solution of acetic acid? - (b) How will dilute acetic acid react with sodium?
+Give the chemical equation for the reaction. - (c) (i) Will you classify acetic acid as a strong acid or a weak acid?

+(ii) How will the hydrogen ion concentration be affected when acetic acid is diluted?

+- Ans. (a) Phenolphthalein is an indicator.
 It turns pink in basic solutions and remains colourless in acidic solutions.
 Thus, when a few drops of phenolphthalein are added to a solution of acetic acid in water, the solution will remain colourless. - (b) Dilute acetic acid reacts with sodium to form sodium acetate and hydrogen.
-The chemical equation for the reaction is as follows: $2CH_3COOH + 2Na \rightarrow 2CH_3COONa + H_2$ - (c) Acetic acid is a weak acid.
+The chemical equation for the reaction is as follows: $2CH_3COOH + 2Na \rightarrow 2CH_3COONa + H_2$ - (c) (i) Acetic acid is a weak acid.
 This is because it dissociates only partially in water.
-Thus, the number of H+ ions produced by its dissociation is less. - (d) When acetic acid is diluted, the number of hydrogen ions per unit volume will decrease.
-Hence, the concentration of H+ ions will reduce on its dilution. - II. (a) When a few drops of phenolphthalein are added to a solution of acetic acid in water, the solution - (i) turns pink - (ii) turns orange - (iii) will remain colourless - (iv) turns yellow
+Thus, the number of H+ ions produced by its dissociation is less.

+- (ii) When acetic acid is diluted, the number of hydrogen ions per unit volume will decrease.
+Hence, the concentration of H+ ions will reduce on its dilution.

+- II. (a) When a few drops of phenolphthalein are added to a solution of acetic acid in water, the solution

+- (i) turns pink

+- (ii) turns orange

+- (iii) will remain colourless

+- (iv) turns yellow

-Ans. (iii) will remain colourless
+- Ans. (iii) will remain colourless

-- (b) Which of the following balanced chemical equations represents the reaction between dilute acetic acid and sodium? - (i) $CH_3COOH + 2Na \longrightarrow Na_2CO_3$ - (ii) $2CH_3COOH + Na \longrightarrow NaHCO_3 + H_2$ - (iii) $2CH_3COOH + 2Na \longrightarrow 2CH_3COONa + H_2$ - (iv) $CH_3COOH + 2Na \longrightarrow 2CH_3COONa + H_2$ - Ans. (iii) $2CH_3COOH + 2Na \longrightarrow 2CH_3COONa + H_2$ - (c) When acetic acid is diluted, the number of hydrogen ions per unit volume will - (i) increase
+- (b) Which of the following balanced chemical equations represents the reaction between dilute acetic acid and sodium?

+- (i) $CH_3COOH + 2Na \longrightarrow Na_2CO_3$

+- (ii) $2CH_3COOH + Na \longrightarrow NaHCO_3 + H_2$

+- (iii) 2CH3COOH + 2Na \longrightarrow 2CH3COONa + H2

+- (iv) CH3COOH + 2Na \longrightarrow 2CH3COONa + H2

+- Ans. (iii) $2CH_3COOH + 2Na \longrightarrow 2CH_3COONa + H_2$

+- (c) When acetic acid is diluted, the number of hydrogen ions per unit volume will

+- (i) increase

 - (ii) decrease

 - (iii) not change

 - (iv) increase and then decrease

-Ans. (ii) decrease
+- Ans. (ii) decrease

+- (d) The basicity of acetic acid is